Driver using SuperTrucker pretrip assistant on a Peterbilt fleet truck

 Multi-industry worlds.
 Connected by portals.

-Trucking's Common Ground lives on a local server with the counterparties you deal with every day — carriers, brokers, factorers, dispatchers.
+Trucking's Engine lives on a local server with the counterparties you deal with every day — carriers, brokers, factorers, dispatchers.
 Low latency.
 Fast match.
 Data sovereignty inside the industry that generated it.

-When your agent needs to cross industries — pull a factoring quote, post a cross-docking request, run a cargo insurance check on a high-value haul — it travels through a portal to the Finance Common Ground or the Shipper Common Ground, does the deal, and comes back with the paperwork.
+When your agent needs to cross industries — pull a factoring quote, post a cross-docking request, run a cargo insurance check on a high-value haul — it travels through a portal to the Finance Engine or the Shipper Engine, does the deal, and comes back with the paperwork.
 Your bread-and-butter industries stay with you.
 Outside industries are one portal away when you need them.

 Category Takedown